Chainscript/documentation/commands/add_event.md

 The add_event command attaches specific conditions that when met execute a list of commands.
 Example events can include expiration based on date/time, the balance of a bitcoin address or the deliver of a packaged by a shipping carrier.

+## Agents
-Trusted agents, which implement the event machines, are responsible for implementing events.
-In this case, agents are similar to the idea of an [oracle](https://github.com/orisi/wiki/wiki/Orisi-White-Paper).
+Trusted agents, who represent the event machines, are responsible for implementing events.
+The parties involved can decided on which agents to trust.
+Agents function in role similar to [oracles](https://github.com/orisi/wiki/wiki/Orisi-White-Paper).

+Agents can choose to sign and publish evidence of the event by [notarizing](./notarize.md) it on a blockchain.

-# Execute
+## Execute

 At the minimum, the add_event command requires a type, a set of conditions and a list of commands: